What the court considers when making parenting orders

 Children's views

 When making parenting orders, the court doesn’t usually hear directly from children, although it can.
-Children don’t usually go into court.
+Children don’t usually go into a court.

 This includes making decisions about the children’s: